paulvarkey/udacity-deeprl-navigation/README.md

 ## Instructions

-1. Open up [Navigation.ipynb](Navigation.ipynb) and ensure to change the kernel in the drop-down menu to the one build above (e.g. "drlnd")
+1. Open up [Navigation.ipynb](Navigation.ipynb) and ensure to change the kernel in the drop-down menu to the one build above (e.g. "drlnd").
+Run all the cells in the **Imports and definitions** section

-2. Optionally, perform training with hyperparameters of your choice
+2. Optionally, perform training with hyperparameters of your choice (uncomment, edit parameters, if desired, and run!)

-3. Optionally, load the trained checkpoint and visualize the agent in action
+3. Optionally, load the trained checkpoint ([checkpoint.pth](checkpoint.pth)) and visualize the agent in action (uncomment and run!)